splunk/public-o11y-docs/incident-intelligence/manage-notifications/notification-preferences.rst

 Android devices running Android 6 or newer.
 Splunk On-Call no longer supports the mobile app for Android versions 5 and below.

-Note: Using custom ROMs (or those provided by the device manufacturer) can alter the settings and functionality described herein.
-If your device utilizes a custom/manufacturer-furnished ROM, please refer to the owner’s manual (and/or other applicable literature) provided by the ROM developer.
+.. note:: Using custom ROMs (or those provided by the device manufacturer) can alter the settings and functionality described herein.
+If your device utilizes a custom/manufacturer-furnished ROM, please refer to the owner's manual (and/or other applicable literature) provided by the ROM developer.

 Here are the things you can do to minimize your risk of missing a notification from Splunk On-Call: